 After a week of vacation I’m so ready to get back to business, back to a good routine, and back to healthy eating.
 I made some awesome “bowl meals” yesterday to eat for the rest of the week, but as I was building my bowls I realized that this Sesame Kale really needed a recipe post all of its own.
 It’s probably one of the easiest side dishes you’ll ever make and it’s absolutely scrumptious.
 Pair it with any Asian inspired dish to make sure your meal is well rounded and that you’re getting your greens. :)

-I used lacinato (or dino) kale because I really like the texture and appearance.
+I used lacinato kale (or dinosaur kale) because I really like the texture and appearance.
 I find the flat leaves a little easier to work with than curly kale and once cooked the appearance kind of reminds me of glossy seaweed.
 If you can’t get lacinato kale or the curly kind is a bit cheaper, it really does work just as well as lacinato, so use whatever works for you.

 - 1 bunch lacinato (dino) kale ($1.49)